TheNeuronProject/ef.qt/README.md

 # Scan and generate cpp code for ef templates
 efqt generate

+# Compile one template to one header
+efqt compile

 # Watch file changes and auto re-compile
 efqt watch